 Identify opportunities throughout the day to practice counting.
 Count the number of shoes in your child’s closet when they get dressed or the number of slides on the playground when you go to the park.
 You may soon find that you’re counting everything!

 5. Practice Shapes and Colors

 Identify shapes and colors when interacting with your child.
-You can say, “That is a round, blue ball,” when playing in the park or “That sign is a red octagon” when pulling up to a stop sign.
+You can say, “That is around, blue ball,” when playing in the park, or “That sign is a red octagon” when pulling up to a stop sign.
 As they get older, you can ask them to describe objects to you.

 6. Offer Choices

 When you can, offer your child choices: “Would you like to wear the brown shorts or the blue shorts?” or “Would you like to eat roti or rice for lunch?”
-This will help them feel more independent and learn to make confident decisions that affect their day.
+It will help them feel more independent and learn to make confident decisions that affect their day.